Red Bank, New Jersey: History

 Red Bank has been occupied by indigenous peoples for thousands of years.
 The area of modern-day Red Bank was the territory of the Algonquian-speaking Lenape Native Americans, also called the Delaware by the English.
 The Lenape lived in the area between the Navesink River and the Shrewsbury River in an area they called Navarumsunk.
 The Native Americans traded freely with European settlers from England and the Dutch Republic in the mid-17th century, who purchased land in the area.

 Originally part of "Shrewsbury Towne", Red Bank was named in 1736, when Thomas Morford sold Joseph French "a lot of over three acres on the west side of the highway that goes to the red bank".
 English colonists settled Red Bank beginning in the 17th century and it became a center for shipbuilding.
 Its population grew rapidly after 1809, when regularly scheduled passenger ships were established to serve the route to Manhattan.

 By 1844, Red Bank had become a commercial and manufacturing center, focused on textiles, tanning, furs, and other goods for sale in Manhattan.
 With the dredging of the Navesink River about 1845, Red Bank became a port from which steamboats transported commuters to work in Manhattan.
 Red Bank grew in size as a result, and because the Raritan and Delaware Bay Railroad constructed a railway in the town in 1860.

 In the 20th century, Red Bank was a strong cultural, economic, and political center in Monmouth County until it was hindered by the economic recession that began in 1987.
 During this time, its economy, based largely on retail commerce, was in decline, due to a real estate scandal.
 Local pundits and urban planners referred to the town as "Dead Bank".

 Beginning in approximately 1991, under the New Jersey Development and Redevelopment Law, the borough authorized the creation of the Red Bank RiverCenter to manage redevelopment in what was designated as a special improvement district.
 RiverCenter retains authority over the management and redevelopment of a defined central business district, which includes Broad Street from the post office to Marine Park and from Maple Avenue to one block east of Broad Street.
 A number of urban redevelopment projects have taken place, including improved signage, distinctive and pedestrian-friendly sidewalks and lighting, a coherent design plan for Main Street and other major thoroughfares, and improving the condition of parking lots with landscaping.

 The district as originally proposed was larger, to include the commercial areas west of Maple Avenue, including the antique buildings, The Galleria, and Shrewsbury Avenue.
 But some property owners in this area opposed paying the special assessment.
 Plans for the larger district advanced but opposition became more rigorous.
-The proposed district was amended to exclude opponents, and the district that was adopted stops at Maple Avenue.
+The proposed district was amended to exclude opponents, and the district that was adopted stops on Maple Avenue.